The Egyptian cockroach is one of the several species of roaches that is native to the Maltese Islands.

 The meal appears like a black American cockroach (wirdiena hamra) that is more familiar and common, while the female looks like a wingless black beetle.

 However, a lot of people hardly ever see them.
-In Maltese, it is called Wirdiena sewda, but the female and make are often called soru (nun) and patri (monk) respectively.
+In Maltese, it is called Wirdiena sewda, but the female and male are often called soru (nun) and patri (monk) respectively.

 The Egyptian roaches are situated in the Mediterranean, mostly along the southern shores.
 It loves environments that are both warm and moist such as cellars, and caves, where it can fund loads of organic and debris materials to much on.

-In coastal areas, it prefers to reside in coastal area but on a small Island like Malta, there would probably be not much difference in the amount of roaches present between coastal areas and the central parts of the Island.
+In coastal areas, it prefers to reside in coastal areas but on a small Island like Malta, there would probably be not much difference in the number of roaches present between coastal areas and the central parts of the Island.